Fuel Exhaustion Causes EMB-110 Emergency Landing (Wiggins EMB-110 N116WA)

 According to a Federal Aviation Administration (FAA) inspector, the airplane was last fueled on May 13, 2014.
 Since that refueling, the airplane had flown 1.9 flight hours and consumed about 1,200 pounds of fuel.
 Also during the time from the last refueling and the incident, maintenance personnel performed multiple engine performance runs and two taxi repositions.
 One maintenance technician reported to the FAA inspector that during an engine run on May 17, 2014, he noted approximately 500 pounds of total fuel on board.
 No refueling records were located after the May 13, 2014 refueling and before the incident flight.

 The NTSB therefore concluded that the aircraft had not been refuelled, and the pilot had mistaken in believing there were 2,000 pounds of fuel aboard.
-On 3 February 2016 they deterimed the probable cause was:
+On 3 February 2016 they determined the probable cause was:

 The pilot’s inadequate preflight inspection, which resulted in a total loss of engine power due to fuel exhaustion.

-It is possible that during the check the pilot was mislead by confirmation bias and saw what he expected to see.
+It is possible that during the check the pilot was misled by confirmation bias and saw what he expected to see.
 There is however no mention of checking the aircraft technical log and associated the fuel uplift entries, another defence, or in-flight monitoring of the fuel gauges.